How To Get The Pottery Barn Look From A Thrift Store Vase

 The thing that I love about all those high-end store vases is the texture and aged look they all have!!

-I have a cool and simple way to create some texture to the smooth glass vase.
-I recently used this technique on my DIY Topiaries too.
+I have a cool and simple way to create some texture to the smooth glass vase!

 I used a plastic putty knife and coated the outside of the vase with joint compound.
 It’s so easy…like frosting a cake!!